-The Truth Behind Auto-Tuning Talent Shows
+We Break Down the Truth Behind Auto-Tune on Talent Shows

 Singing competition shows have been criticized for their use of sound editing and auto-tune for as long as they’ve been on the air.
 Though it isn’t made public, it is an issue that producers have had to deal with since these shows started.
 This came back into light last week when YouTuber and vocal coach Tristan Paredes posted a video about it.
 The video already has over 450,000 views in barely a week!
 So does auto-tuning really happen on these shows?
 And if it does, why do producers feel the need to do it?